 The LDC-IV review of implementation of the Brussels PoA concluded that the HIPC and MDRI have had a positive impact on development in many LDCs, though not all LDCs are eligible, and owing to increased lending and borrowing during the financial crisis, debt distress continues to be a major concern for LDCs.
 Furthermore, under the HIPC and other debt relief assistance programmes of the World Bank and IMF, countries have been required since 2000 to prepare Poverty Reduction Strategy Papers (PRSPs) to improve national-level strategies.
-ECOSOC's 2008 Annual Ministerial Review notes that while the focus on poverty, participation and a long-term perspective in the PRSPs corresponds to some important aspects of sustainable development, they often do not include resource conservation and environmental protection.
-Non-Paris Club bilateral members have delivered close to 40% of their share of HIPC debt relief, but about half of these members have not delivered any relief at all.
+ECOSOC's 2008 Annual Ministerial Review notes that while the focus on poverty, participation and a long-term perspective in the PRSPs corresponds to some important aspects of sustainable development, they often do not include resource conservation and environmental protection.22 Non-Paris Club bilateral members have delivered any relief at all.
 Given the voluntary nature of participation in the HIPC, it may be a significant challenge to persuade these members to fulfil promises in light of the economic crises discussion above.